orchest/orchest/docs/source/fundamentals/pipelines.rst

 Interactive runs are a great way to rapidly prototype your Pipeline.
 When using Jupyter Notebook ``.ipynb`` files, Pipeline steps are actively changed as if running individual cells in JupyterLab.
-The output of pipeline steps is stored when you run a step as part of a :ref:`session <interactive session>`.
+The output of pipeline steps is stored when you run a step as part of a :term:`session <interactive session>`.
 This lets you run just the parts of the Pipeline that you're working rather than the entirety.
 You can access these outputs directly from within the JupyterLab kernel for notebook based steps.